-Tangerines are related varieties of oranges distinguished by loose, easily peeled shin (pericarp) and sweet juicy flesh (arils).
+Tangerines are related varieties of oranges distinguished by loose, easily peeled skin (pericarp) and sweet juicy flesh (arils).
 They are also known as mandarin oranges in Europe and Satsumas in Japan.
-Just as oranges, they too belong to the Rutaceae (citrus Family) and known scientifically as Citrus reticulata.
+Just as oranges, they too belong to the Rutaceae (Citrus Family) and known scientifically as Citrus reticulata.

-Oranges, like other citrus fruits, are an excellent source of vitaminC (provides 48.5 mg per 100 g, about 81% of DRI); Vitamin C is a powerful natural antioxidant.
-Consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the blood.
+Oranges, like other citrus fruits, are an excellent source of vitamin-C (provides 48.5 mg per 100 g, about 81% of DRI); Vitamin-C is a powerful natural antioxidant.
+Consumption of foods rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the blood.

-Oranges also contain very good levels of vitamin A, and other flavonoid antioxidants such as alpha and beta-carotenes, beta-cryptoxanthin, zea-xanthin and lutein.
+Oranges also contain very good levels of vitamin-A, and other flavonoid antioxidants such as α and β -carotenes, β -cryptoxanthin, zeaxanthin and lutein.
 These compounds have been known to have antioxidant properties.
-Vitamin A is also required for maintaining healthy mucus membranes and skin and essential for healthy vision.
-Consumption of natural fruits rich in flavonoids help human body protect from lung and oral cavity cancers.
+Vitamin-A also required for maintaining healthy mucosa and skin and essential for good eyesight.
+Consumption of natural fruits rich in flavonoids helps human body protect from lung and oral cavity cancers.

 It is also a very good source of B-complex vitamins such as thiamin, pyridoxine, and folates.
 These vitamins are essential in the sense that the human body requires them from external sources to replenish.

-Orange fruit also contains a very good amount of minerals like potassium and calcium.
+Orange fruit also contains some amount of minerals like potassium and calcium.
 Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure through countering pressing effects of sodium.

 Citrus fruits, as such have long been valued for their wholesome nutritious and antioxidant properties.
-It is scientifically established fact that citrus fruits especially oranges by virtue of their abundance in vitamins, antioxidants, and minerals can benefit in many ways.
-Moreover, it is now an acknowledged fact that the other biologically active, non-nutrient compounds in the citrus fruits such as phyto-chemical antioxidants, soluble and insoluble dietary fiber helps in cutting down cancer risk, chronic diseases like arthritis, obesity, and coronary heart diseases.
+It is a scientifically established fact that citrus fruits especially oranges by their abundance of vitamins, antioxidants, and minerals can benefit in many ways.
+Moreover, it is now an acknowledged fact that the other biologically active, non-nutrient compounds in the citrus fruits such as phytochemical antioxidants, soluble and insoluble dietary fiber helps in cutting down cancer risk, chronic diseases like arthritis, obesity, and coronary heart diseases.

 Orange fruit season begins from October and lasts until February.
-Mature fruits generally harvested from the tree using machines, and thus may sustain minor, superficial injuries.
+Mature fruits harvested from the tree using machines and thus may sustain minor superficial injuries.
 Such small abrasions on the fruit surfaces, however, do not influence the quality of the fruit.